FedeDP/ncursesFM/README.md

 * Every feature you would expect by a basic FM.
 * Terminal window resize support.
-* i18n support: for now en, it.
+* i18n support: for now en, it, de.
 * 2 tabs support.
 Their content is kept in sync.
 Jump between tabs with arrow keys (left/right).
 * config support through libconfig.
 * Basic mouse support.